x-research-team/vm/docs/README.md

 ### `enum` keyword

-In Magpie, you can use enum to define constants.
+In VM, you can use enum to define constants.

 ```swift
 LogOption = enum {